aosabook/500lines/ci/ci.markdown

 The current system will periodically check to see if new commits are run and will run the most recent commit.
 This should be improved to test each commit.
-To do this, you can modify the periodic checker to dispatch test runs for each commit in the log between the last tested commit and the latest commit.
+To do this, you can modify the periodic checker to dispatch test runs for each commit in the log between the last-tested and the latest commit.

 ### Smarter Test Runners